 Divinity School Admissions

 Welcome to the Vanderbilt Divinity School!
-We hope that you find these pages to be a helpful resource as you consider graduate theological education at Vanderbilt.
+We hope that you find these pages to be a helpful resource as you consider whether Vanderbilt is a place where you should take the next steps in your education and theological formation.
 As an ecumenical, university-based divinity school committed to the faith that brought the church into being, we believe that Vanderbilt is a place to ask big questions, grow intellectually and spiritually, and prepare for diverse ministry and professional vocations.